itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 ```

 ## Dependancies
-- This script requires `indigo-menu` and `qb-input` for the menu systems
+- This script requires `indigo-menu` and `indigo-input` for the menu systems
-- This script requires `qb-target` for opening stores, crafting tables, cash registers, going on duty, nos refill
+- This script requires `indigo-target` for opening stores, crafting tables, cash registers, going on duty, nos refill
 - This script is also designed to use [jim-payments](https://github.com/jimathy/jim-payments) for charging customers and sending money to the society accounts

 ## NOS + Odometer